Empire of Ash III: Plot

 In 2050, sometime after a nuclear war, much of the ruling elite has succumbed to a disease that requires a transfusion of blood.
 Bands of militaristic, government-sanctioned band of nomads called the Warriors, led by the Baalca, forcibly use needles to extract healthy blood from unwilling females and deliver it to the rulers.
-Zak (Andrew MacGregor) and Iodine (Joe Maffei) are regarded as a subversive threat to the blood bank troops.
-Danielle (Melanie Kilgour) rescues loner Lucas (William Smith), who later returns the favor and assists her in assembling a group for her sister's rescue as they try to stop the blood harvesting.
+Zak and Iodine are regarded as a subversive threat to the blood bank troops.
+Danielle rescues loner Lucas, who later returns the favor and assists her in assembling a group for her sister's rescue as they try to stop the blood harvesting.